languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  -improve error message if http server cannot be started (e.g., on port 80) -RMB menu for system tray
  -put licenses in extra subdir
- -add a layer to use the simple XML so the LanguageTool GUIs can use An Gramadoir?
+ -make the dist-src work (= compile out of the box) -add a layer to use the simple XML so the LanguageTool GUIs can use An Gramadoir?
  -load (language-specific) abbreviations from an external file -OpenOffice.org: make the dialog modal